We’re not short on mussel facts and we’ve shared ten of our favourites here to give you even more love for our favourite sustainable seafood.

 Mussels are a versatile source of protein.
 Whatever flavours you pair them with, they soak up the flavour and enhance the dish.

 The fact is, it all starts with quality mussels.
-You can pick up a packet of our premium mussel brands – Kinkawooka Shellfish, Boston Bay Mussels and Spencer Gulf Mussels – at your local supermarket or speciality seafood retailer.
+You can pick up a packet of our premium mussel brands – Kinkawooka Shellfish and Boston Bay Mussels – at your local supermarket or speciality seafood retailer.

 We’ve got mussel facts… but we’ve also got the best mussels around.